elct9620/pdf64/CONVENTIONS.md

 These are PDF64 coding guidelines.
 All code must follow these guidelines and use english as the primary language.

+Environment
+---

+- The minimum Go version is 1.23.

 Indentation
 ---